feststelltaste/software-analytics-workshop/README.md

 ## Starting the Engine

-* Local install: You can clone this repository to your local machine and use your favorite Python distribution for the analysis
+* Local install: You can clone this repository to your local machine and use your favorite Python distribution
 * Online execution: You can click on the following button which creates an online environment without any installation efforts: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/feststelltaste/software-analytics-workshop)